sudhirsilwal23/ONNX-Tutorial-CPP/README.md

 ### 📜 License

-MIT License © 2025 Sudhir Silwal
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---